rohithmay/rohithmay.github.io/index.md

                         <div style="text-align:justify;">

                         I'm Rohith, a student of data science and physics.
-I'm carrying coursework in the areas of machine learning, finance, linear algebra etc.  Prior to this, I pursued a Masters course in physics with skills in computational physics and mathematical modeling. <br/><br/>
+I'm carrying coursework in the areas of machine learning, finance, linear algebra etc.  Prior to this, I pursued a Masters course in physics and am skilled in computational physics and mathematical modeling. <br/><br/>

                         This site is both a repository of my projects & notes on topics in economics, data science and quantum computing and also my blog where I post occasional musings on life as it ebbs and flows.